 Lastly, the Amish pay sales taxes whenever they make taxable purchases.

 These taxes go to various local services, including schools, local roads, and emergency services.
-The Amish use local roads and may need to call upon emergency services, but they don’t use public schools, parks, or welfare programs.
+The Amish use local roads and may need emergency services, but they don’t use public schools, parks, or welfare programs.